 You can also go over some simple vocabulary including a solute which is the material to be dissolved and the solvent which is the liquid used to test the solute.
-In our case the solutes are the materials listed below and the solvent is water!
+In our case, the solutes are the materials listed below and the solvent is water!
 READ MORE SCIENCE BELOW

+- 5 different powders Eg. Sugar, Salt, Gelatin powder, Flour, Pepper.
 What else can you find to use?

-5 clear jars
+- 5 clear jars

-HOW TO SET UP DISSOLVING SOLIDS EXPERIMENT
+HOW TO SET UP DISSOLVING EXPERIMENT

+STEP 4.
 Next, pour 1 cup of warm water into each jar.
 A good scientist carefully measures so that all variables but one are the same.

 Once the time is up, your kids can determine which materials dissolved in the water and which didn’t.
 Were they correct?
 Did they need to change their answers?